-Poikiloderma of Civatte is a chronic, non-cancerous (benign) skin condition in fair-skinned adults, which is probably caused by long-term sun exposure.
+Poikiloderma of Civatte is a chronic, non-cancerous (benign) skin condition in light-skinned adults, which is probably caused by long-term sun exposure.
 Poikiloderma of Civatte shows a specific pattern of color change in the skin due to sun damage to the neck and sometimes the center of the chest.

 Who's At Risk?

 Signs & Symptoms

 Poikiloderma of Civatte usually affects the front and sides of the neck.
 The center of the chest is also sometimes affected.
 You will notice darkened skin color (hyperpigmentation) and lightened skin color (hypopigmentation) as well as redness (erythema).
 Fine blood vessels in the skin are often seen.
 About half of people with poikiloderma of Civatte mention itching, burning, and flushing in the area.

 Use sunscreens, wear sun-protective clothing, and avoid peak sun hours (between 10 AM and 3 PM) to help prevent this condition from occurring or worsening.

 Poikiloderma of Civatte is primarily a cosmetic condition that does not require treatment, but see your doctor if you become concerned about its appearance.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.